 It doesn’t seem like Shelby did much to even identify the 67 GT 500 as a Mustang, possibly due to the basic lines they did not feel like it was necessary or perhaps they just wanted to set it much farther apart from the more conventional Fords.
 In 1967 they made the front part of the car 3 inches more using fiberglass hood and other nose pieces.
 In the style that would seem a lot like the 1969 Mustang Shelby mounted two driving lights in the very outside edge of this special Shelby replacement grill.
 Like in earlier models Shelby also put a bigger opening in the fiberglass front valance to help with cooling the big block hidden under the restyled fiberglass hood.

 The interior of the 1967 Shelby was quite much like the deluxe interior of the 1967 Mustang.
 But even on the interior Shelby eliminate the direct reference directly to Ford.
 The door sills on the Mustangs read Product of Ford and about the Shelby’s those were replaced by a plate that read Shelby American Inc.”.
-All of the 67 Shelby’s had the wood rim steering wheel with brushed three spoke stainless interior.
+All of the 67 Shelby’s had the wood rim steering wheel with brushed three spoke animal removal service.
 They also sported a 140 MPH speedometer and a 8000 RPM tachometer.

 Of special note was the 427 GT 500.
 Less than 50 427 1967 GT 500 were made with the 427 engine.
 These certainly are cars of legend, in all my years of working with Mustangs and Shelby’s I’ve never seen one.
 Count yourself among a select few if you have one in your garage.